rvessell/ece3005/howto.md

 <p> A comprehensive list of HTML supported symbols can be found here, https://www.toptal.com/designers/htmlarrows/math/.
 "HTML ENTITY" is the syntax version that will be used  when creating an equation in Markdown. </p>

+## Conclusion

+<p> Markdown and VSCode can be used to quickly create technical documentation.
+To demonstrate this is the case, this document has been created as a Markdown file.
+Students are encouraged to view the raw version of the document to see additional examples of the Markdown commands covered in this document.
+The raw Markdown file can be downloaded and referenced later as a cheat sheet.

 ## Links

 VSCode Installation Files - https://code.visualstudio.com/download <br>